SebastianJarosch/ChipCytometry-Image-Processing/README.md

 c) The .fcs file will be written in your MATLAB working directory and can be analyzed with any FlowCytometry analysis software

 ## Clustering of cells and neighborhood analysis using scanpy
 Scanpy was developed by the Theis Lab for analyzing scRNA sequencing data and is one of the leading packages in this field.
 Here we feed in a [cells x proteins] matrix instead of the [cells x genes] matrix to use the pipeline for our imaging data.
 Cells and their fluorescence values can be imported into scanpy as adata object via the FL_values.csv and channels.csv files.
 An example of how to process data can be found in clustering_chipcytometry_cells.ipynb.
-For further information on the API of the scanpy package, check the scanpy documentation (https://scanpy.readthedocs.io/en/stable/). <br><br>
+For further information on the API of the scanpy package, check the scanpy documentation (https://scanpy.readthedocs.io/en/stable/).<br>

 ## Sample data
 The folder sample data contains Chipcytometry data from an inflamed human colon biopsy shown in Figure 2 of the paper.